Understanding Autism: Debunking the Epidemic Myth

 Childhood Disintegrative Disorder

-DSM-5 (2013; Updates -DSM-5-TR 2022)
+DSM-5 (2013; Updates in DSM-5-TR 2022)

-Ableism Distorts Our Understanding of Autism
+The Impact of Ableism on our Understanding of Autism

-Ableism deeply influences how society views autism, often framing it as a deficit rather than a natural variation.
-This harmful perspective creates stereotypes and systemic barriers that marginalize autistic individuals.
+Ableism deeply influences how society views autism.
+It often frames autism as a deficit rather than a natural variation, creating stereotypes and systemic barriers that marginalize autistic individuals.
+The medical model has typically viewed autism as a disorder that needs a cure.
+This perspective ignores the social and environmental factors that create challenges for autistic people.

-The neurodiversity movement challenges this deficit-based view, advocating for acceptance and accommodation rather than elimination.
-Research shows that autistic individuals thrive when supported and accepted, not when pressured to mask or change their traits.
+For instance, struggling with loud noises isn’t inherently disabling.
+It becomes disabling when others fail to understand or accommodate those needs.
+The neurodiversity movement challenges this deficit-based view.
+It advocates for acceptance and accommodation rather than elimination.
+Research shows that autistic individuals thrive when supported and accepted, rather than pressured to mask or change their traits.

 False Epidemics Distract from Genuine Public Health Crises

-Autism is not comparable to HIV, COVID-19, or measles.
-The differences couldn't be more stark.
-Unlike autism - a natural neurological variation - diseases like measles, HIV, and COVID-19 represent genuine epidemics with concrete mortality and infection rates.
-Before the measles vaccine arrived in 1963, this disease infected 3-4 million Americans annually, causing roughly 500 deaths and 48,000 hospitalizations each year.
-Even today, complications strike 3 in 10 people who contract measles, with 1 in 20 developing pneumonia and nearly 3 in 1,000 dying.
+Before the measles vaccine arrived in 1963, this disease infected 3-4 million Americans annually, causing around 500 deaths and 48,000 hospitalizations each year.
+Today, complications from measles still affect 3 in 10 people who contract it, with 1 in 20 developing pneumonia and nearly 3 in 1,000 dying.

-Sensationalism Skews our Health Priorities
+Sensationalism Skews Our Health Priorities

 Better Recognition Explains Rising Autism Diagnoses

 The increase in autism diagnoses reflects improved awareness and recognition, not a sudden surge in cases.
 Early diagnosis is crucial, as it opens doors to timely support and better outcomes.
-For example, children diagnosed before age 2.5 are nearly three times more likely to show meaningful improvements in social interaction compared to those diagnosed later.
+For instance, children diagnosed before age 2.5 are nearly three times more likely to show meaningful improvements in social interaction compared to those diagnosed later.

-A 1999 study examining 500 children found no link
+A 1999 study examined 500 children and found no link.

-A 2001 study following 10,000 children found no link
+A 2001 study following 10,000 children found no link.

-Two separate 2002 studies tracking over 500,000 children each found no link
+Two separate 2002 studies tracking over 500,000 children each found no link.

-Moving Beyond the Epidemic Myth
+Moving Beyond the Myth of an Autism Epidemic

-The autism epidemic myth particularly frustrates me because it distracts us from what actually matters.
-Autism doesn't need a cure - it needs understanding.
-Autism isn't a disease - it represents another way of processing and experiencing our shared world.
-Instead of pouring resources into prevention or elimination strategies, we should build inclusive environments where autistic people can flourish on their own terms.
+When we frame autism as an epidemic, we create fear-based narratives that harm autistic individuals.
+This distracts from genuine public health priorities.
+The autism epidemic myth frustrates me deeply because it distracts from what truly matters.
+Autism doesn't need a cure—it needs understanding.
+Autism isn't a disease; it represents another way of processing and experiencing our world.

 Final Thoughts & Call to Action